Vidyasagar The Renaissance – Man

 He contributed to the removal of social justice, upliftment of women, allowing widow remarriage, and advocating against polygamy.

-He played a major part in being appointed as the Head Pandit of Fort William College on December 29, 1841.
+Moreover, he played a major part in being appointed as the Head Pandit of Fort William College on December 29, 1841.
 During that time he felt the need to publish books.
 Because there’s available no books for learning Bengali and other subjects.

 Ishwar Chandra Vidyasagar, the Renaissance- man opened schools for girls.
 He brought significant reforms in the education sector.
 He tried to bring justice and equality for women through education.